-- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA;

-- the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.
+- the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - · the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.

-The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents

-It is proposed that for 2017-2018 monitoring remains at the same level as that undertaken in the 2016-2017 year, with the exception of the Mangaotea Stream survey.
-It is recommended that this component be made provisional, to be implemented should circumstances arise which warrant it.
+It is proposed that for 2018-2019 monitoring remains at the same level as that undertaken in the 2017-2018 year.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2017-2018.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.